deltachat/deltachat-core-rust/python/README.rst

     export DCC_NEW_TMP_EMAIL=<URL you got from us>

 With this account-creation setting, pytest runs create ephemeral e-mail accounts on the http://testrun.org server.
-These accounts exists only for one 1hour and then are removed completely.
+These accounts exists only for one hour and then are removed completely.
 One hour is enough to invoke pytest and run all offline and online tests:

     pytest